getsentry/sentry-symfony/README.md

 Note that, unlike before in version 3, the bundle will be enabled in all environments; event reporting, instead, is enabled only when providing a DSN (see the next step).

-### Step 3: Configure the SDK
+### Configuration of the SDK

-Add your [Sentry DSN](https://docs.sentry.io/quickstart/#configure-the-dsn) value of your project to ``app/config/config_prod.yml``.
+Add your [Sentry DSN](https://docs.sentry.io/quickstart/#configure-the-dsn) value of your project, if you have Symfony 3.4 add it to ``app/config/config_prod.yml`` for Symfony 4 or newest add the value to `config/packages/sentry.yaml`.
-Leaving this value empty (or undeclared) in other environments will effectively disable Sentry reporting.
+Keep in mind that leaving the `dsn` value empty (or undeclared) in other environments will effectively disable Sentry reporting.

 ```yaml
 sentry: